-We Were So Far Away: The Inuit Experience of Residential Schools The Residential School experiences of Inuit Peoples are unique and integrally linked to rapid social and political change in the North, beginning in the mid-20th century.
+EXHIBITION: We Were So Far Away: The Inuit Experience of Residential Schools The Residential School experiences of Inuit Peoples are unique and integrally linked to rapid social and political change in the North, beginning in the mid-20th century.
 This exhibition tells the story through first-person narratives and archival images.
 This exhibition tells the stories of eight Inuit Residential School Survivors presented in their own words and illustrated with personal and historical photographs, including their memories of childhood and their experiences of school, the struggles they have already overcome and the challenges they still face today.
-This exhibition has played an important role in generating dialogue within Inuit communities and among non-Indigenous Canadians.
-Survivors have said that many Inuit communities still find it difficult to talk about this issue and many visitors to the exhibition for the first time understood that there were differences between the First Nations, Inuit and Métis experience of these schools.

 The last Residential School- Grollier Hall, a Residential School for Indian and Inuit children in Inuvik, North West Territories, opened in 1959 and was run by the Oblates until 1985.
 It closed in 1997 and the impacts have been devastating on generations.
 The school was situated beside Stringer Hall, a similar facility operated by the Anglican church.
 Each facility had a capacity for 250 children.
 As of 1970 the government of the NWT assumed control of Stringer Hall.
 It was demolished in 2001.

-Exhibit Specifics:
+Exhibition Specifics:

-Version 1.1: Exhibit, 22 Banners
+Version 1.1: Exhibition, 22 Banners

 - Total shipping weight: 250 LBS

-Version 2.1: Exhibit, 3 Banners - Total shipping weight: 75 LBS
+Version 2.1: Exhibition, 3 Banners - Total shipping weight: 75 LBS

-Version 3.1: Exhibit / Travel
+Version 3.1: Exhibition / Travel

-Required Floor Space: 25'W x 35'LTotal shipping weight: 280 LBS
+- Required Floor Space: 25'W x 35'L

-WARNING
+- Total shipping weight: 280 LBS

+EXHIBITION:

-100 Years of Loss: The Residential School System in Canada For several centuries, Indigenous children were taken from their homes and communities and placed in institutions called Residential Schools.
+100 Years of Loss: The Residential School System in Canada

+For several centuries, Indigenous children were taken from their homes and communities and placed in institutions called Residential Schools.
 These schools were run by religious orders in collaboration with the Federal Government and were attended by children as young as four or five years of age.
-(100 years was an arbitrary number that was used for marketing purposes only) Separated from their families and prohibited from speaking their native languages and practicing their culture, the vast majority of the over 150,000 children that attended these schools experienced neglect and suffering.
+(100 years was an arbitrary number that was used for marketing purposes only)

+Separated from their families and prohibited from speaking their native languages and practicing their culture, the vast majority of the over 150,000 children that attended these schools experienced neglect and suffering.
 The impacts of sexual, mental, and physical abuse, shame, and deprivation endured at Residential Schools continue to affect generations of Survivors, their families, and communities today.
 Remarkably, in the face of this tremendous adversity, many Survivors and their descendants have retained their language and their culture and continue to work toward healing and Reconciliation.
-This is likely due to their traditional and cultural beliefs, teachings and way of life prior to attending Residential Schools.
-Exhibit Specifics:
+This is likely due to their traditional and culural beliefs, teachings and way of life prior to attending Residential Schools.

+Exhibition Specifics:

-Version 1.1: Exhibit
+Version 1.1: Exhibition

 - Required Floor Space: 30'W x 20'L x 8'H

 - Total shipping weight: 950 LBS

-Version 1.2: Exhibit
+Version 1.2: Exhibition

 - Required Floor Space: 30'W x 20'L x 8'H

 - Total shipping weight: 950 LBS

 WARNING

+EXHIBITION:

-Killing the Indian in the Child: Generations Lost This exhibition is the condensed version of the 100 Years of Loss exhibit and is designed to be light weight and easy to assemble making it a great exhibit for educators, communities, and organizations.
-The same unique features such as the timeline on wavy wall and the unique pillars make this exhibit popular.
-Exhibit Specifics:
+Killing the Indian in the Child: Generations Lost

+This exhibition is the condensed version of the 100 Years of Loss exhibit and is designed to be light weight and easy to assemble making it a great exhibit for educators, communities, and organizations.
+The unique features, such as the timeline on wavy wall and the themed unique pillars, make this exhibit popular.

+Exhibition Specifics:

-Version 2.1: Exhibit / Travel
+Version 2.1: Exhibition / Travel

 - Required Floor Space: 30'W x 15'L x 8'H

 - Total shipping weight: 250 LBS

 WARNING

-Forgotten: The Métis Residential School Experience This exhibition explores Métis identity, cultural reclamation and healing after their unique experience with an education system that sometimes saw them as 'too white', or 'too Indian', often moved them to different schools away from their communities to keep school numbers and therefore payments to schools up.
-The 'in between' people have their own stories to tell about the Residential School experience.
+EXHIBITION: Forgotten: The Métis Residential School Experience This exhibition explores Métis identity, cultural reclamation and healing after their unique experience with an education system that sometimes saw them as 'too white', or 'too Indian', often moved them to different schools away from their communities to keep school numbers and therefore payments to schools up.
+The forgotten People have their own stories to tell about the Residential School experience.